Tutorials

 • mortise-sheet-thickness

 Double-click it, type in a new value and click the check mark to save.
 Tip: Have you seen the "do not change" folder?
-This contains even more variables that determine, among other things, the width of the connection.
-Only adjust them if you are willing to do a lot of testing and experimentation, as they have a major influence on the flexibility of the pen and the clamping force.
+It contains other variables that determine the width of the connection, among other things.
+Adjust them only if you are willing to do a lot of testing and experimenting, because they greatly affect the flexibility of the pin and the clamping force.

 Export to PDF

-Once you're happy with your settings, you'll probably want to download a 2D drawing to paste into your own design.
-To export both parts of the hammer joint in one PDF, do the following:
+Once you're satisfied with your settings, you'll probably want to download a 2D drawing to paste into your own design.
+To export both parts of the hammer joint in one pdf, do the following:

 1. Click on the "Drawing 1" tab in the bottom bar.